-One of the necessary measures in our efforts to assure an atmosphere of civility and mutual respect is the establishment of procedures which provide effective informal and formal mechanisms for those who believe that they have been victims of any of the above misconduct.
+One of the necessary measures in our efforts to assure an atmosphere of civility and mutual respect is the establishment of

 Many incidents of harassment and intimidation can be effectively resolved through informal means.
 For example, an individual may wish to confront the alleged offender immediately and firmly.
 An individual who chooses not to confront the alleged offender and who wishes help, advice, or information is urged to contact any of the Harassment Information Centers listed immediately above.